pschlatt/DuckDuckBooze/README.md

 ![landing](Screen%20Shot%202019-04-10%20at%205.05.21%20PM.png)

 ### How do I access use of this application?

+The program can be ran in development from the Rails server after following the following steps in your console:
+* clone to a local repository using ` git clone https://github.com/pschlatt/DuckDuckBooze.git`
+* change directory into the app with `cd DuckDuckBooze`
+* run `bundle install`
+* initialize the database with `rake db:{drop, create, migrate, seed}`
-The program can be ran in development from the Rails server after cloning to a local repository and running `bundle install`.
-In the command line, type `rails s`.
-The terminal output will show the IP address to type into the browser in order to see the project (for example, localhost:3000).
+* start the rails server with `rails s`
+* The terminal output will show the IP address to type into the browser in order to see the project (for example, localhost:3000)

 The public/production version of this application is available at: http://serene-temple-51699.herokuapp.com

 ### Ruby Version